eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 and observe how this is stored currently in the shared memory of iceoryx and compare it to the suggested solution.

-An iceoryx containers memory structure looks mostly like this:
+An iceoryx container memory structure looks mostly like this:
 ```
 vector/string {
   mgmt; // contains internal variables to handle the logic and later the